SharePoint Online: PowerShell to List All Files in a Document Library

 How do I get all documents from a SharePoint Online site?

-To get all documents inventory from a SharePoint Online site, You have to iterate through each document library in the site and retrieve files with PowerShell.
+To get the inventory of all documents from a SharePoint Online site, you have to iterate through each document library in the site and retrieve files with PowerShell.

 More info: Get All Documents Inventory from SharePoint Online Site using PowerShell